Admission of Undergraduate Students

 Financial aid awards, with the exception of work-study awards, are deducted from any amount due.
 Annual awards are divided equally between the semesters unless the award carries a stipulation to the contrary.
 International students must pay for the semester charges at the beginning of each semester.

-A payment plan can be arranged online through our CASHNet system.
+A payment plan can be arranged online through our Online Payment system.
 All charges must be paid in full before the semester ends.
 Students may view their account status at any time online or stop in Student Accounts for assistance.

-When the Student Accounts Office has received official notice of withdrawal from the registrar, tuition will be refunded according to the following schedule:
+When the Student Accounts Office has received official notice of withdrawal from Stars Connect, tuition will be refunded according to the following schedule:

-The withdrawal will be dated as of the day that notice of withdrawal is given to the Registrar’s Office unless extenuating circumstances warrant an adjusted withdrawal date.
+The withdrawal will be dated as of the day that notice of withdrawal is given to the Stars Connect Office unless extenuating circumstances warrant an adjusted withdrawal date.
 See the Academic Regulations page for further information on withdrawing from classes.

 If a student has a credit balance after all financial aid is posted to his/her account, the excess may be refunded after the add/drop date each semester.
 We encourage students to enroll in eRefund.
 Those who do not enroll in eRefund will have a check mailed to the address we have on file.